nuald/lambda-sample/README.md

  the Decision Tree visualization in the sample REPL session)
  - [Hey](https://github.com/rakyll/hey) HTTP load generator (used for the performance tests)
  - [Scala](https://www.scala-lang.org/download/) shell (used for [the helper script](start.sc) for clustering)

+**Linux** Please use the package manager shipped with the distribution.
+For example, you may use pacman for ArchLinux:

+    $ pacman -S --needed graphviz hey scala

 ### Cluster client requirements